MrCoolition/CAP/README.md

 The app combines Mistral OCR with OpenAI's vision models.
 Provide a `MISTRAL_API_KEY` in `st.secrets` to enable the Mistral service.
 GPT Vision is always used alongside Mistral to refine the extracted text.
+OCR output is cleaned by an additional GPT step before being stored.

 Run the app locally:
 ```bash